We will explore the difference between Invesco QQQ Trust (QQQ) vs Vanguard Growth ETF (VUG).

 - Data Collection

 QQQ excludes financial companies.
-Invesco’s QQQ is a large capitalization index that is focused majorly on technology companies.
+Invesco’s QQQ is a large capitalization index focused on technology companies.

 Here are the top holdings for QQQ:

-QQQ is largely made up of Apple, Microsoft, Amazon, and Tesla.
+QQQ is primarily made up of Apple, Microsoft, Amazon, and Tesla.

 Which is Better QQQ or VUG?